 Key Elements for a Winning Product Strategy

-05/05/2024 – Without strategy, your product is deemed to fail.
-You can run around and collect ideas what to do next.
-But that rarely (that is: almost never) works.
+Without strategy, your product is deemed to fail.
+You can collect ideas what to do next.
+But that rarely works.
 To win product, you are best advised to come up with a compelling strategy.
 Today, we will explore the essential elements of such a strategy.
-Let’s dive in straight away.

 Why you need a product strategy

 It is a high-level plan that outlines the vision, goals and initiatives for your product.
-It’s main purpose is to provide clarity and focus to everyone working on your product.
 Thereby, it serves as a guiding framework for decision making and execution.
-This includes enabling people to say “no” to a lot of potentially good ideas, because they currently do not fit with the strategic focus.
+This includes enabling people to say “no” to a lot of noise.

-I repeat: The main – or even sole? – purpose of strategy is to provide the people executing it with a framework to make the right decisions and focus on what is most valuable at that point in time.
+I repeat: The main – or even sole? – purpose of strategy is to provide the people executing the work with a framework to make the right decisions and focus on what is most valuable at that point in time.

 Key components of product strategy